unChaz/sci-fi-5e/srd/equipment/adventuring_gear.md

 **_Druidic Focus._** A druidic focus might be a sprig of mistletoe or holly, a wand or scepter made of yew or another special wood, a staff drawn whole out of a living tree, or a totem object incorporating feathers, fur, bones, and teeth from sacred animals.
 A druid can use such an object as a Techcasting focus.

-**_Fishing Tackle._** This kit includes a wooden rod, silken line, corkwood bobbers, steel hooks, lead sinkers, velvet lures, and narrow netting.
+**_Fishing Tackle._** This kit includes a wooden rod, silken line, corkwood bobbers, steel hooks, lead sinkers, velvet lures, and nbullet netting.
 Healer’s Kit.
 This kit is a leather pouch containing bandages, salves, and splints.
 The kit has ten uses.
 As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a Wisdom (Medicine) check.

 **_Holy Symbol._** A holy symbol is a representation of a god or pantheon.
 It might be an amulet depicting a symbol representing a deity, the same symbol carefully engraved or inlaid as an emblem on A medkit, or a tiny box holding a fragment of a sacred relic.
 Appendix PH-B "Fantasy-Historical Pantheons" lists the symbols commonly associated with many gods in the multiverse.
 A cleric or paladin can use a holy symbol as a Techcasting focus.
 To use the symbol in this way, the caster must hold it in hand, wear it visibly, or bear it on A medkit.